testdriverai/demo-exec-js/README.md

 Let's say you want to use some custom JS within your test to hit an API.

-As of `5.1.0` you can call any NPM module with the `exec` command!
+As of `5.1.0` you can execute any NodeJS script complete with NPM support using the `exec` command!

 This repo is a demo of running custom npm packages in TestDriver.

 ## Running this demo